aaron9000/noisy/README.md

 # noisy

-Generate Perlin and Worley noise from from the command line.
-Fractal noise is great for rendering smoke, fluids, and terrain.
+Generate fractal noise from from the command line.
+Great for rendering smoke, fluids, and terrain.
+Simply install `noisy` with NPM and run a command to produce a png image.
+In the case of 3 dimensions, `noisy` will generate a series pngs over a range of z values.

 ### Features
 - Supports Perlin and Worley noise